 - His nose will follow until he reaches his original position and is facing you again.

-- Open your hand and let him have the treat, praise him and tell him what a good boy/girl he or she is, or simply say yesss.
+- Open your hand and let him have the treat, praise him and tell him what a good boy/girl he or she is, or simply say yes.

-- The next time you try this trick, move your hand in the opposite direction, the other way around, repeating step 2-4.
+- The next time you try this trick, move your hand in the opposite direction, the other way around, repeating steps 2-4.